madacol/blog/content/Convert image to base64 DataURL.md

 ---
-title: Convert image to base64 DataURL
 tags: english, tutorial, til, javascript, base64, scrapping, markdown
 date: 2023-07-14
 ---

+# Convert image to base64 DataURL

 This function loads the image in a canvas and uses `canvas.ToDataURL(...)` to convert it to base64.
 But it doesn't work in all cases, for example, if the image is loaded from a different domain, it will throw a security error.